One Year of Proven Results – and Counting!

 How has congestion relief impacted you?

-• The Second Avenue subway extension, which will provide much-needed train line access in East Harlem from 96th Street to 125th Street
+• The Second Avenue subway extension, which will provide much-needed train line access in East Harlem from 96th Street to 125th Street to an additional 110,000 people daily and add three accessible stations to the Q train

 • The Interborough Express train line, which will connect transit deserts in Brooklyn and Queens

-• Over 500 new buses, including express models, and new, modern railcars
+• Over 500 new buses, including express models, and 435 new, modern railcars

 • Create more than 100,000 jobs across the country and funding for MTA projects and contracts throughout the Tri-State area, ensuring economic and transit benefits for the broader region.

-What Is Congestion Pricing?
+What is Congestion Relief?

-Congestion pricing, or congestion relief, is a program approved in 2019 by New York State to fund essential transit upgrades and improvements, reduce traffic, and help New York meet ambitious climate and environmental goals.
+Congestion relief is a program approved in 2019 by New York State to fund essential transit upgrades and improvements, reduce traffic, and help New York meet ambitious climate and environmental goals.
 The program collects a toll on cars that enter Manhattan’s Central Business District below 60th Street - one of the most congested zones in the nation.
 After years of planning to ensure the program would successfully reduce traffic, fund public transportation and improve air quality, the nation’s first congestion relief program launched in January 2025.

-• Better, more reliable transit: The program is projected to fund $15 billion in subway, bus, and rail improvements to the MTA network.
+• Better, more reliable transit: The program is projected to fund $15 billion in subway, bus, and rail improvements to the MTA network

 We can have world-class transit that is fast, reliable, and accessible.
 Anything less isn’t worthy of the world’s greatest city.